MERNCraft/css-only-games-1/README.md

 ## Interacting with the User

-A web experience cannot be consider to be a game if it has no user interaction.
+A web experience cannot be considered to be a game if it has no user interaction.
 In this section, you'll be seeing how to use checkboxes, radio buttons and sibling combinators ( [`~`](https://developer.mozilla.org/en-US/docs/Web/CSS/Subsequent-sibling_combinator) and [`+`](https://developer.mozilla.org/en-US/docs/Web/CSS/Next-sibling_combinator) ) to change what the CSS is counting, depending on what the user clicks on.

 ### Not on display